aszokalski/venom/README.md

 VENOM is not just a port of JUCE to Python.
 It is a new way to build audio plugins.
 Alongside JUCE bindings it provides a new **Pythonic API** that drops the C++ code style and makes it easier to use.
 Benefits of this approach include:
 * **Rapid prototyping** - Python is a high-level language that allows you to quickly test your ideas
-* **Easier to learn** - Python is a language that is easy to learn and use so much more people can start building audio plugins without the need to learn C++ (eg. artists, sound designers, etc.)
+* **Easier to learn** - Python is a language that is easy to learn and use so much more people can start building audio plugins without the need to learn C++ (eg. artists, audio engineers, etc.)
 * **Potential for use of machine learning** - Python is a language that is widely used in machine learning and data science.
 This opens up the possibility of easily using machine learning in audio plugins